Robert Smallbones: Consular service

-Known at the Foreign Office in London as "Bones" he ruffled relations with his outspoken criticism of the Slovakian government policy against minority groups and in 1923 and 1924 he made extensive tours of Slovakia and Carpathian Ruthenia to report to London on the situation.
+Known at the Foreign Office in London as "Bones" he ruffled relations with his outspoken criticism of the Slovak government policy against minority groups and in 1923 and 1924 he made extensive tours of Slovakia and Carpathian Ruthenia to report to London on the situation.

 Smallbones was appointed Consul for the Republic of Liberia, resident in Monrovia on 5 January 1926, then for Portuguese West Africa, resident in Luanda from 11 August 1927, and for the Banovinas of Dravska, Savaka and Primorska, resident in Zagreb from 21 June 1931.

 Service in Nazi Germany

 He was promoted after the successful posting to Zagreb and appointed Consul-General at Frankfurt in Germany in 1932, just before the Nazi Party gained power.
 Smallbones held his position through the difficult pre-war years and in September 1939, at the outbreak of World War II, he was evacuated with all British diplomatic staff.
 After Kristallnacht in November 1938, he worked to assist persecuted Jewish people, gaining them travel visas, which would enable them to leave Nazi Germany by exploiting any opportunities the system allowed and some which it did not.
 He was remembered in the Jewish Chronicle as "the diplomat who faced down the Gestapo", for visiting Nazi concentration camps to demand the release of Jewish people.
 He provided refuge for hundreds of Jewish people in his official residence.
 On one occasion his daughter Irene horse-whipped Gestapo agents arresting a Jew.
 Frustrated at the refusal of the United States to issue visas to the Jews, he masterminded and oversaw what became known as the "Smallbones Scheme" to extend British efforts to evacuate Jews from Germany.
 The visa scheme enabled people to secure refuge in Britain for two years before going on to the US; it was approved by the UK Government without publicity and without the specific sanction of Parliament.
 In October 1939 the British Government calculated that he had saved 48,000 people and had been in the process of issuing papers to 50,000 more when war broke out.